gamemanual0/gm0/source/docs/appendix/glossary.rst

     Spacer
-        A spacer is used for keeping parts aligned with each other in separate shafts.
+        A spacer is used for keeping parts aligned with each other in separate :term:`shafts <shaft>`.
-        Generally, spacers are used because there isn’t space for a clamping hub or shaft collar, as those take up more space.
+        Generally, spacers are used because there isn’t space for a :term:`clamping hub` or :term:`shaft collar`, as those take up more space.
         However, spacers are very low-profile and hug the shaft closely.
         Spacers can be purchased in different configurations, from 1 mm to 15 mm.